Please check with the Office of Graduate Studies for specific deadlines and to review the commencement procedures and timeline.

 Please have the graduate chair of your program fill out and submit this form to the Office of Graduate Studies.
 You will also need to submit the Summer Application for Degree through MavLINK.
 Both items are due on the "last day for filing application for degrees to be conferred" of the corresponding Spring semester in which you wish to participate (i.e., the Spring semester prior to the Summer semester in which you will actually receive your diploma).
 Please see the table below for the appropriate deadline date.

 All candidates who have applied for graduation will receive a letter from the Office of Graduate Studies detailing the deadlines for finishing all degree requirements.
-Please refer to this letter for specific information on completing degree requirements.
 If you have any questions, please contact the Office of Graduate Studies, firstname.lastname@example.org or 402.554.2341.

-Note: If you apply for graduation and will not complete all of the requirements for the degree, please notify the Office of Graduate Studies.
-You must REAPPLY to graduate in a future term; no additional fee is charged.
+Note: If you apply for graduation and will not complete all of the requirements for the degree by the published deadline, please notify the Office of Graduate Studies.
+You must reapply to graduate in a future term; no additional fee is charged.

 The following requirements must be in the Office of Graduate Studies 12 working days prior to commencement: